vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 yarn install
 ```

 4. Create an `.env` file for the smart contract repo.
 You will need the owner address and private key.
+You can create a new key by following [the instructions on the README](https://github.com/vana-com/vana-dlp-chatgpt?tab=readme-ov-file#generate-validator-encryption-keys).

 ```bash
 cat ~/.vana/wallets/owner/hotkeys/default